bahmutov/ReactNativeTodo/README.md

 + babel-preset-expo@8.3.0
 ```

+Then I started using Expo icons and fonts to make sure the app looks in the browser the same as on iOS.

 ## The server

 The TODO API server is in the folder [server](./server).
 To start it at port 3000 run `npm run start:server`.